ezEngine/docs-src/pages/docs/physics/physx/joints/physx-joints.md

 Joints can be used to link:

 * Two [dynamic actors](../actors/physx-dynamic-actor-component.md).
 This will create a more complex dynamic object that can still freely move throughout the scene, but has multiple parts that can wiggle around.
 * One [static actor](../actors/physx-static-actor-component.md) with one [dynamic actor](../actors/physx-dynamic-actor-component.md).
 In this case the dynamic actor is now constrained in its movement relative to the static actor.
-Since the static actor never moves, the dynamic actor's freedom is severly limited.
+Since the static actor never moves, the dynamic actor's freedom is severely limited.
 * One [dynamic actor](../actors/physx-dynamic-actor-component.md) with no second actor.
 This just affixes the dynamic actor with 'the world'.
 This is effectively the same as joining it with another static actor.
 * One [dynamic actor](../actors/physx-dynamic-actor-component.md) with one [kinematic actor](../actors/physx-dynamic-actor-component.md#kinematic-vs-simulated).
 If the kinematic actor moves, the dynamic actor is forced to follow according to the constraint between them.
 The dynamic actor does not affect the kinematic actor in any way.
 This setup is common to have full control over the movement of one part (the kinematic actor) and still get physically plausible behavior from another part.